telerik/ajax-docs/controls/scheduler/accessibility-and-internationalization/keyboard-support.md

 The keyboard navigation has the following functionalities:

-* Use the up and down arrows to move up and down the selected time slot (Day view)
+* Use the Up and Down arrows to move up and down the selected time slot (Day view)

-* Use the up/down/right/left arrows to navigate through timeslots(Month/Week views)
+* Use the Up/Down/Right/Left arrows to navigate through timeslots(Month/Week views)

+* Use Tab to switch the focus among appointments

-* Use tab to switch the focus among appointments
+* Use Shift + Tab to switch the focus among appointments backwards

-* Press enter to add an appointment when the focus is on a time slot
+* Press Enter to add an appointment when the focus is on a time slot

-* Press enter on existing appointment to trigger edit
+* Press Enter on existing appointment to trigger edit

-* Press delete on appointment to remove it from the schedule
+* Press Delete on appointment to remove it from the schedule

 * Press Esc to cancel insert/update of an Appointment

+*	Alt + S saves the appointment

+* Alt + C cancels the edit / insertion

+* Alt + O opens advanced form

 * Use Shift + arrows to select multiple timeslots (like in Outlook)